jonbcampos-alto/optimization-problem/README.md

 # Optimization Problem

-Included in this data set are multiple folders with different sets of knapsack data.
+Included in this data set are multiple files with different sets of knapsack data.
 The files look as such:

 | line number | elem[0] | elem[1] |
 | --- | --- | --- |